-- You’re more than 41 weeks pregnant.
+You’re more than 41 weeks pregnant.
 Your baby is at a slightly higher risk of stillbirth or other problems if you are pregnant for more than 42 weeks, so as a precaution the recommendation is to induce labour at 41 weeks.

-- Giving birth is safer than letting the pregnancy continue.
+Giving birth is safer than letting your pregnancy continue.
 This can be due to a number of reasons, for either you or your baby’s safety.
 For example, it’s common to be offered an induction if you have been diagnosed with pre-eclampsia or gestational diabetes, or if your baby seems to have stopped growing.

 How will I be induced?